Sabaudian/Binary_Image_Classification_project/README.md

 In the classification phase, a robust image classification pipeline is established using Keras and TensorFlow.
 The implementation introduces configurable models, including Multilayer Perceptron, Convolutional Neural Network and MobileNet.
 The workflow seamlessly integrates hyperparameter tuning and K-fold cross-validation for comprehensive model optimization.

 #### D. Evaluation
-In the evaluation phase, the model’s performance is systematically assessed through the presentation of insightful metrics, such as loss and accuracy.
-The module further generates detailed classification reports, produces confusion matrices, and offers intuitive plots for model predictions.
+In the evaluation phase, the model’s performance is tested through the presentation of insightful metrics, such as loss and accuracy.
+The module further generates classification reports, produces confusion matrices, and offers intuitive plots to analyze predictions.

 ## Performace Summary: